Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If any sedatives were used for the procedure, you may need to rest until the sedatives have worn off.
 You will also need someone to drive you home.

-If contrast dye is used, you may be monitored for a period for any side effects or reactions to the contrast dye, such as itching, swelling, rash, or difficulty breathing.
+If contrast dye is used, you may be monitored for a period for any side effects or reactions to the contrast dye, such as itching, swelling, rash, or trouble breathing.

 Otherwise, there is no special type of care required after a MRI scan of the bones, joints, and soft tissues.
-You may go back to your usual diet and activities, unless your doctor tells you differently.
+You may go back to your usual diet and activities, unless your healthcare provider tells you differently.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR